-Lots of South Africans have immigrated to the “land down-under” in the last couple of decades.
-But there’s a lot more to Australia (apart from being at the bottom of the world map).
-Australia is definately one of South Africa’s sport rivals (the main reason why I won’t ever move there).
-I would not mind seeing this beautiful country one day.
-I’ve also heard good stories of this country, which makes me quite curious to be honest.
-Today’s 10 facts topic is Australia.
+Lots of South Africans have immigrated to the “land down-under” (aka Australia) in the last couple of decades.
+But there’s a lot more to this country (apart from the fact that it’s at the bottom of the world map).
+They are definately one of South Africa‘s sport rivals (the main reason why I won’t ever move there).
+I would not mind seeing this beautiful country one day though.

 Here are 10 facts about Australia:

 - Australia is the word’s smallest continent and the world’s sixth largest country.
 Western Australia is the biggest Australian state and covers one third of the continent.
 Its total area is over 2.5 million square kilometres.
 That makes it 3.6 times bigger than Texas, 4.6 times bigger than France and 11 times bigger than the UK.
 It’s an interesting fact that, despite its large size, Western Australia is home to only +/- 2 million people.